bkuhn/talks/IPO-2012/ipo.markdown

 # Free Software and "IP"

 + When applied to software, these systems rarely function &hellip;
-     + &ldquo; in the manner that Free Software developers want.
+     + &hellip; in the manner that Free Software developers want, anyway.

-+ They're actually seperate, unrelated topics: trademarks, patents, copyrights, trade secrets.
++ They're actually separate, unrelated topics: trademarks, patents, copyrights, trade secrets.

-+ Conservancy has different polices on each of these.
++ Conservancy has different polices on each.

 + Let's start with the one we all probably use in the same way: trademarks